MichealReed/minigpu/minigpu/README.md

 - [x] Android
 - [x] iOS - Needs testing.

+**Disclaimer: This library is experimental and supported at will, use in production at your own risk.**

 ## Three Things to Know

 1. Dawn can take a while to build and our builds need a recent version of CMake.
 Run with -v to see errors and progress.